Saidaiji Temple 西大寺

 From Kintetsu Nara Station, take the Kintetsu Line two stops to Yamato-Saidaiji Station.

 From JR Nara Station, take bus number 12 or 14 to Yamato-Saidaiji Station.

-A single ticket to the complex offers visitors the chance to experience many different halls.
-The main attraction is its life-sized wooden statue of Sakyamuni in the Main Hall, which dates back to 1249.
+Visitors can get a single ticket at the general reception which gives access to the grounds and the different halls.
+The temple's main attraction is its life-sized wooden statue of Shakyamuni in the main hall, which dates back to 1249.

 Drink from a giant cup

 Three times a year, visitors to the temple are treated to the Great Tea Ceremony (Ochamori).

 During the ceremony, participants drink from tea cups that are 40 centimeters in diameter and weigh up to seven kilograms.
 Many drinkers need assistance simply to raise the cup to their lips.
 The idea of the ceremony is to foster unity among guests.